COVID-19 Guidance for Community Providers

 - In-network Community Care Network (CCN) providers, if a referral or authorization exists.

-- Emergency Departments, if the visit otherwise meets criteria for VA coverage of emergency care services (either through the PC3 or CCN networks or care that is paid for directly by VA).
+- Emergency Departments, if the visit otherwise meets criteria for VA coverage of emergency care services (through the CCN networks or care that is paid for directly by VA).

 Community providers providing health care services to Veterans through a formal relationship with VA (e.g. as a network provider or through a contract) should follow the below guidance during the COVID-19 public health emergency.